Suspect drives car into group of people, gas station

-It happened at the Clark Station on W. Court Street in Sidney at 10:35 p.m.
+At 10:35 pm, a driver crashed their car into the Clark Station building at 125 W. Court Street, striking several people as well.

-The Sidney Police Department said a woman was hit by the vehicle and was taken to Wilson ER by an acquaintance prior to their arrival.
+The Sidney Police Department said one woman hit by the vehicle was taken to Wilson ER by an acquaintance prior to their arrival.

 Police said the suspect had a “brief altercation” with several people before driving their vehicle into a group of people and then the building.

 The suspect then backed out of the building and fled the scene.
-Police did take the suspect into custody and they are currently incarcerated at Shelby County Jail.
+Police did take the suspect into custody.
+They are currently incarcerated at the Shelby County Jail.